EOSIO/eos/docs/01_nodeos/03_plugins/state_history_plugin/10_how-to-fast-start-without-old-history.md

 | If you run a database filler after this point, use the `--fill-trim` option.
 Only use `--fpg-create` and `--fill-skip-to` the first time.

 [[info]]
 | On large chains, this procedure creates a delta record that is too large for javascript processes to handle.
 64-bit C++ processes can handle the large record.
-For database fillers, `fill-pg` and `fill-lmdb` break up the large record into smaller records when filling databases.
+If using a database filler, `fill-pg` and `fill-lmdb` break up the large record into smaller records when filling databases.